The Neurobiology of Posttraumatic Stress Syndrome – You’re Not Crazy! There’s a reason why you’re feeling the way you are after infidelity.

 In order to educate our own personal mental swat team, in the moment of trauma, our brain takes a snapshot-like photo of everything thing related to it – and I mean everything!
 It could be a color, a smell, the time of day, a specific word, a blond woman, or any woman for that matter.
 Oh yeah, and what about your partner.
 Do you think they just might be a trigger too???
 You get the idea.
 Much like shards of broken glass, each individual trigger is filed away in a separate compartment of our brain, in the “to deal with later” section, all tied together by the word “danger.”

 The left side of our brain contains our rational and logical functions.
-This part has a timeline, and is able to correctly put things that have occurred in the past, in the past.
+This part has a timeline.
+It’s also able to correctly put things that have occurred in the past, in the past.
 Now the right side is a different story.
 This side ties into your emotions and your inherent survival mechanism.
 When you’re triggered, this side takes over before you can blink.
 Your rational thinking instantaneously goes into shut down mode and is temporarily inaccessible.
 Think about it.
 If there’s a tiger staring you in the face, is your first thought going to be “Hmmmm, what should I make for dinner?” or “GET ME OUT OF HERE!!!”
 (Gee, do you think this just might have something to do with why your memory appears to have gone on strike?)

 When we’re triggered by something, it’s generally either related to something in the past, or something we’re afraid is going to happen in the future.
 Unfortunately the emotional or right side of our brain doesn’t have a sense of time, and reacts as if there’s only NOW!!!!!
 When we sense any one of those triggers, our brain and nervous system screams DANGER!!!
 Suddenly, faster than the speed of light, we’re teleported back to the exact moment the trauma occurred, as if frozen in time – like we’re stuck in some vicious time warp.
 You may not be able to currently see any evidence of the trauma, but you’ll have a tough time trying to convince your nervous system.